mustafaquraish/A48S19/W4-H/index.md

  }
  ```

  Why does the code do this?
+Make sure you understand!

+ > You should absolutely never have to do something like this - it is extremely bad practice.
+This is for demonstration purposes only :)

  ---
 [Slideshow version](slides/)